 What can I do if my objection is unsuccessful?

 If Inland Revenue turns down your objection, you can appeal to the Family Court.
 You have two months to appeal.

-You can complain to the Ombudsmen if you’re unhappy about a child support decision by IRD that’s not included in the list above (see “What decisions can I object to?”), or if you’re unhappy about how IRD have dealt with you – for example, any unreasonable delays in responding to your phone calls or letters.
-(For information about complaining to the Ombudsmen, see “Challenging decisions and conduct of government agencies” in the chapter “Dealing with government agencies”.)
+You can complain to the Ombudsman if you’re unhappy about a child support decision by IRD that’s not included in the list above or if you’re unhappy about how IRD have dealt with you – for example, any unreasonable delays in responding to your phone calls or letters.
+For information about complaining to the Ombudsman, see “Challenging decisions and conduct of government agencies” in the chapter “Dealing with government agencies”